sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 any sample hostnames with hostnames for your deployment.
 Specifically, you must replace `host.cluster.example.com` with the name of the ingress node.
 Often, the ingress node is the cluster master node, but your environment might be different.

-* If you plan on using ingress, you must manually populate these Kubernetes secrets with TLS certificates before you deploy cluster monitoring:
+* If you are using ingress, you must manually populate these Kubernetes secrets with TLS certificates before you deploy cluster monitoring:

 * `prometheus-ingress-tls-secret`
 * `alertmanager-ingress-tls-secret`